ABOUT MARTIN & L'ENCLOS

 ABOUT MARTIN

-Martin Lenclos is a Paris-born, Brooklyn-based artist-designer and founder of L’Enclos, a studio-lab shaped by decades working across media, product design, and startup innovation.
+Martin Lenclos is a Paris-born, Brooklyn-based designer-artist and founder of L’Enclos, a studio-lab working at the intersection of design, philosophy, and lived experiment.

-Earlier in his career, he helped launch companies, develop products, and shape brand and investor narratives for entrepreneurs and emerging technologies.
+He later spent years working across media, product design, and startup innovation, helping launch companies, develop products, and shape brand and investor narratives for entrepreneurs and emerging technologies.

-Today, he brings that same design and systems-thinking approach to a different question: how perception shapes reality, identity, and the way we live.
-His work sits at the intersection of design, philosophy, and lived experiment.
+Today, through The Dreamer Project, he brings that same design and systems-thinking approach to a different question: how perception shapes reality, identity, and the way we live.

 See the Experiment in Motion.